You are currently viewing Travel rules and countries’ entry requirements: introduction

 This one is also very common.
 I was honestly surprised to realize how few people know this, I thought it was more widely known.

-In fact, it would be quite logical to think that the fact that your passport has an explicit expiry date should mean that you can use it until the expiry date.
+But in fact, it would be quite logical to think that the fact that your passport has an explicit expiry date should mean that you can use it until the expiry date.
 But no.

 So, once again, do your homework and don’t wait 7 months before your passport expires to renew it.
 You’ve seen the legendary efficiency and reliability of federal government services in Canada (and if you’re just joining us on this planet, you should know about it now).